Glendale Community Preschool Frequently Asked Questions

 Q: What are the age requirements for registration?

-- 2-Day classes AM or PM (Tuesday/Thursday) are meant for children 3 years of age.
-Two year olds can attend as long as they turn 3 before December 31st of that year.
+- 3-year old program classes AM or PM (Tuesday/Thursday) are meant for children 3 years of age.
+Two year-olds can attend as long as they turn 3 before December 31st of that year.

-- 3-Day classes AM or PM (Monday/Wednesday/Friday) are meant for children 4 years of age.
+- 4- year old program classes AM or PM (Monday/Wednesday/Friday) are meant for children 4 years of age.

 Q: Does my child need to be toilet trained before starting school?

-Yes, children need to be fully toilet trained in order to attend the preschool (no pull-ups are allowed).
+Yes, children need to be fully toilet trained in order to attend the preschool.
 Please refer to the Parent Handbook.

 Q: How many children and teachers are in each class?

 Glendale Community Preschool believes small ratios and small class sizes are better for supporting children’s development.
-All of our classes operate with one teacher, one teacher’s assistant, and one parent volunteer.
+All of our classes operate with one teacher, and one teacher’s assistant.

 Q: Am I required to volunteer in my child’s classroom?